 And there’s been many a tragedy to talk about since too.
 The loss of lovely Lee Clements, and the fate of fragile Caroline Flack, to name just two.
 These saddening stories, along with Harry’s heart-breaking plight, really resonated with our town, making them three of my all-time and top trending posts.

-Thank you – I hope I captured these moments in our history with both honesty and sensitivity.
+Thank you – I hope I captured these moments in our history with both sensitivity.

 I’ve also been ranting and raving about our incompetent Councils too of course – been doing that since my journo days.
 Who can forget the Vale Council’s Bin Night Blues, the shocking community snub from Barry Council, and the Tale of Two Towns that is causing division and despair.